Dipu Ghosh

-Dipu Ghosh is a former badminton player from India who shined in the 1960s.
+Dipu Ghosh (born 17 June 1940) is a former badminton player from India who shined in the 1960s.
 His brother Raman Ghosh, his long time partner in doubles was also a prominent badminton talent in the country.
 Ghosh is a former national champion for seven times, in all the three possible categories.
 Notably in singles, he reached the finals six times but won only once in 1969.
 Most of the time he finished second to the best singles players of the country that time like Nandu Natekar, Suresh Goel and Dinesh Khanna.
 In doubles the Ghosh brothers reached every final between 1963 and 1970 by winning the title 5 times during this period.

 In the 1970 Thomas Cup tie, India was beaten 2–7 by Indonesia.
 One of the victories was recorded by the Ghosh brothers, who defeated the pair of Indratno and Mintarja.
 Ghosh also played in the 1973 Thomas Cup where India lost to Canada 4–5.
 Other big victories for the Ghosh brothers were against All-England runners-up from Denmark Svend Pri and Per Walsøe when they came to India in 1969; one against Punch Gunalan and Ng Boon Bee, the Malaysian pairing in their home ground; and one against another team from Malaysia, Tan Yee Khan and Boon Bee, winners of the All-England in 1966.